stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 linear code are transformed to to their adjoint form by implementing the following rules:

+1) If there are any active variables that are local to the Schedule in the tangent linear code then they may need to be zero'ed in the adjoint form.
+The current implementation does not try to determine which local active variables need to be zero'ed and instead zero's all of them.
+This approach is always safe but may zero some variables when it is not required.

-1) Each statement is examined to see whether it contains any active variables.
+2) Each statement is examined to see whether it contains any active variables.
 A statement that contains one or more active variables is classed as an ``active statement`` and a statement that does not contain any active variables is classed as a ``passive statement``.

-2) Any passive statements are left unchanged and immediately output as PSyIR in the same order as they were found in the tangent linear code.
+3) Any passive statements are left unchanged and immediately output as PSyIR in the same order as they were found in the tangent linear code.
 Therefore the resulting sequence of statements in the adjoint code will contains all passive statements before all active statements.

-3) The order of any active tangent-linear statements are then reversed and the rules associated with each statement type are applied individually to each statement and the resultant PSyIR returned.
+4) The order of any active tangent-linear statements are then reversed and the rules associated with each statement type are applied individually to each statement and the resultant PSyIR returned.